Volunteering – FAQs

 Will I get a break during my shift?
 Volunteer shifts are planned carefully to ensure that key positions are staffed at all times, so we encourage you to keep breaks to a minimum.
 Please use the bathroom before the start of your shift.
 You should plan to take time before or after (not during) your shift to look around the event.
 If you are working 8 or more hours on the same day, ask your Leader for the best time to take a break.
 He or she will arrange for someone to cover your assignment for 15-20 minutes while you take your break.

 What should I do about meals?
 Drinking water is available (either in bottles or a pitcher) near each handwashing station.
 There is also a drinking fountain by the restrooms.
 Please do not eat while you are working at your assigned task.
 If you are volunteering for 8 hours or more in one day, we recommend bringing a sack lunch to eat during a break.
-Plenty of free food is being served all around the Exhibition Hall, but the samples are served in small bite-sized pieces so it’s not practical to get a full meal that way.
+Plenty of free food is being served all around the venue, but the samples are served in small bite-sized pieces so it’s not practical to get a full meal that way.

 Is childcare available?
 Sorry but we are unable to provide childcare, and no children aged 14 or younger are permitted in work areas.
-If you would like to bring children with you to volunteer, the best role for you is Outdoor Advertising (see below).

 Is there a volunteer role for kids?
 Children aged 15-17 can volunteer as Food Demonstrators, Membership Bag Prep, or Greeters.
-Children under age 15 who are supervised by an adult parent or teacher can do Outdoor Advertising.
-Outdoor Advertisers walk around the Seattle Center grounds with signs & flyers inviting visitors to come inside and taste vegetarian food at Vegfest.

 Can I volunteer with my friend(s)?
 Yes.
 There is a place on the Vegfest Application Form where you can list the names of friend(s) you want to volunteer with.
 Your friend(s) will also need to fill out an online application with their own contact information as you did.
 If you list each other’s names and request the same role and shift, you will most likely be assigned to work together during Vegfest.
 It also helps if you arrive together otherwise it may be difficult to find each other inside the crowded Exhibition Hall.
 That said, the volunteer coordinator still needs the flexibility to assign volunteers where they are most needed during Vegfest.
 We cannot guarantee that you will be working together.